 Avoid or improve the problem of back pain

-Due to the sedentary lifestyle of modern people, the strength and use of the gluteal muscles is inadequate, so the muscles of the lower back will have a lot of extra load to compensate for the inadequate gluteal muscles, causing low back pain.
-Therefore, training the strength of the gluteal muscles and hamstrings through hard lifts can prevent lumbar spine injuries and is considered an important rehabilitation exercise after lumbar spine pain.
+Due to the sedentary lifestyle of modern people, the gluteal muscles can become weak and cause the muscles of the lower back to compensate, leading to low back pain.
+Training the strength of the gluteal muscles and hamstrings through hard lifts can prevent lumbar spine injuries and is considered an important rehabilitation exercise for low back pain.

 The Ideal Hard Lift Position

-The ideal hard lift position is to keep the spine in its natural curvature, not to bend the waist, and not to over-extend the waist into a forward pelvic motion so that the main movement is in hip flexion.
-In addition, when standing straight with the weight lifted, keep the pelvis above the arch of the foot, do not push the pelvis too far forward, otherwise it will easily cause pressure on the lumbar spine.
+The ideal hard lift position is to maintain the natural curvature of the spine, avoid bending or overextending the waist, and focus on hip flexion.
+Additionally, when standing with the weight lifted, the pelvis should be above the arch of the foot, avoiding excessive forward pelvic motion that can lead to pressure on the lumbar spine.

 Variations of Hard Lift

-In addition to the standard hard raise, several variations can be used to emphasize the training of specific muscle groups.
+In addition to the standard hard lift, several variations can be used to target specific muscle groups.

 Sumo Hard Raise

-This movement increases the distance between the feet while challenging the inner thigh muscles.
+The Sumo Hard Raise increases the distance between the feet to challenge the inner thigh muscles.

 Single legged hard lift